Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

-It is a well-known philosophy that any deformation problem should be governed by a dgLa (or more generally, an $L_{\infty}$-algebra), after pioneering works of Quillen, Deligne and Drinfeld (see e.g. \cite{KS_deformation_theory}).
-A lot has been done in this direction; see e.g. \cite{fiorenza2007structures, fiorenza2012differential, fiorenza2012formality, fiorenza2012cosimplicial, hinich2001dg, iacono2007differential, lurie2011derived, manetti2005differential, manetti2007lie, manetti2015some, pridham2010unifying}.
-Employing this framework, Bogomolov-Tian-Todorov--type theorems have been formulated and proven in the Calabi-Yau setting, e.g. in \cite{kontsevichgeneralized, KKP08, katzarkov2017bogomolov, iacono2010algebraic, iacono2015, iacono2017abstract}.
-On the other hand, our earlier work \cite{kwchan-leung-ma} and \cite{kwchan-ma-p2}, where we realized the proposals by Kontsevich-Soibelman \cite{kontsevich00} and Fukaya \cite{fukaya05}, have shown how asymptotic expansions of the Maurer-Cartan elements of the Kodaira-Spencer dgLa $\Omega^{0,*}(X,\wedge^{*} T_{X}^{1,0})$ (where $X$ is a torus bundle over a base $B$) could give rise to scattering diagrams and tropical disk counts as the torus fibers shrink.
-Scattering diagrams and tropical counts were used by Kontsevich-Soibelman \cite{kontsevich-soibelman04} and Gross-Siebert \cite{gross2011real} to construct quantum-corrected gluing data to solve the important reconstruction problem in mirror symmetry, which is a crucial step in understanding the Strominger-Yau-Zaslow proposal \cite{syz96}.
-Our results in \cite{kwchan-leung-ma, kwchan-ma-p2} indicate that scattering diagrams and tropical counts are encoded by Maurer-Cartan elements.
+A hint was given in our earlier work \cite{kwchan-leung-ma, kwchan-ma-p2}, where we implemented (part of) the proposal by Kontsevich-Soibelman \cite{kontsevich00} and Fukaya \cite{fukaya05} and demonstrated how asymptotic expansions of the Maurer-Cartan elements of the Kodaira-Spencer dgLa $\Omega^{0,*}(X,\wedge^{*} T_{X}^{1,0})$ (where $X$ is a torus bundle over a base $B$) gave rise to consistent scattering diagrams and tropical disk counts as the torus fibers shrink.
+Besides deepening our understanding of the Strominger-Yau-Zaslow proposal \cite{syz96}, this shows that consistent scattering diagrams and tropical counts are encoded in dgLa's and their Maurer-Cartan elements.

-It is therefore natural to ask whether a dgLa (or better, a dgBV algebra) governing the smoothing of (maximally) degenerate Calabi-Yau varieties can be constructed.
-One major difficulty arises from {\em non-trivial topology change} dictated by the residue of the Gauss-Manin connection in such a degeneration, so simply taking the trivial product $\Omega^{0,*}(X,\wedge^* T^{1,0})[[q]]$ does not lead to smoothing -- this is in sharp contrast with deformations of smooth manifolds where the topology remains unchanged.
-It turns out that one cannot expect to get a genuine dgBV algebra.
-In this paper we show that instead an {\em almost} dgBV algebra $\polyv{}^{*,*}(X)$ can naturally be constructed from a degenerate Calabi-Yau variety $X$, giving the analogue of the Kodaira-Spencer dgBV algebra in the smooth case, and prove that (the classical part of) its Maurer-Cartan equation indeed governs the geometric smoothing of $X$.
+To construct the desired algebraic structure that governs the smoothing of singular Calabi-Yau varieties, one major difficulty arises from {\em non-trivial topology change} dictated by the residue of the Gauss-Manin connection in a degeneration of Calabi-Yau manifolds.
+In particular, the trivial deformation {\em cannot} be a smoothing -- this is in sharp contrast with deformations in the smooth case.
+Hence one cannot expect to get an ordinary dgLa or dgBV algebra, because otherwise $\varphi = 0$, which corresponds to the trivial deformation, would be a Maurer-Cartan solution.
+What we discovered here is that, instead, a so-called {\em almost} dgBV algebra $\polyv{}^{*,*}(X)$ can naturally be constructed from a singular Calabi-Yau variety $X$ equipped with suitable local smoothing models.
+This gives a singular analogue of the Kodaira-Spencer dgBV algebra, (the classical part of) whose associated Maurer-Cartan equation indeed governs geometric smoothings of such an $X$.